ornladios/ADIOS2/docs/user_guide/source/faq/faq.rst

 How do I enable the Python bindings on Titan?
 ---------------------------------------------

-ADIOS 2 default configuration on Titan is to build the static library.
+The default ADIOS2 configuration on Titan builds a static library.
 Python bindings require enabling the dynamic libraries and the Cray dynamic environment variable.
 See :ref:`Building on HPC Systems` and  :ref:`Enabling the Python bindings`.
 For example:

    .. code-block:: bash